cedarville-university/tdxlib/README.md

     * Read-write support for Accounts

     Future Plans:
-    * Read-write support for Locations, Rooms, People, Groups, and Custom Attributes
+    * Read-write support for Locations, Rooms, People, Groups, and Custom Attributes (in progress)
     * Support for custom attributes in Projects, CIs
     * Support for manipulating attachments
     * Support for inspecting/manipulating group members
     * Support for inspecting/manipulating roles & user lists
-    * Support for mass-importing users from uploaded excel files
+    * Support for mass-importing users from csv

     Unlikely to be supported:
     * Time entries